Hypercomplex analytic spaces and schemes

+Let us briefly recall the previous work on this topic.
 A notion of a hypercomplex variety has been proposed by Verbitsky \cite{Ver}.
 It is a direct generalisation of the definition of a hypercomplex manifold, requiring an action of quaternions on the cotangent sheaf such that the unit imaginary quaternions define integrable complex structures.
 As shown by Verbitsky, this definition is very restrictive: hypercomplex singularities in this sense can always be resolved by normalisation.
 In particular the quotient of a hypercomplex manifold by a non-free action of a finite group is never a hypercomplex variety in this sense.

 There is also Joyce's {\em hypercomplex algebraic geometry} \cite{Joyce}, which associates certain kind of quaternionic algebras (called H-algebras) to hypercomplex manifolds.
 However, as Joyce himself points out \cite[p.\ 140]{Joyce}, the geometry of the variety associated to an arbitrary H-algebra may not be hypercomplex.